mgroupntua/NumericalAnalyzers/programming/Chapter5.md

 The present example demonstrates the solution of a dynamic thermal flux problem.

 This example consists of three parts.
-The first one has to do with the definition of the model, the second one with the solution od the model and the third one compares the generated results to the expected ones:
+The first one has to do with the definition of the model, the second one with the solution of the model and the third one compares the generated results to the expected ones:

 ```csharp